 Rubini Naidu (b.
-1994, Detroit) is a visual artist and impact strategist based in Detroit, United States and Chennai, India.
+1994, Detroit) is a visual artist and impact strategist based between Detroit, United States and Chennai, India.
 Her work explores identity, empathy, and decolonial reimagining – framing photography as a social practice and using collaborative storytelling and participatory design to create restorative experiences for people and communities.

-Naidu holds an M.A. in Sociocultural Anthropology from Columbia University and a B.S. in Psychology from Carnegie Mellon University.
+Rubini holds an M.A. in Sociocultural Anthropology from Columbia University and a B.S. in Psychology from Carnegie Mellon University.
+Rubini’s background in grassroots and philanthropy in India, East Africa, and the United States, including roles at the Bill & Melinda Gates Institute of Population and Reproductive Health and with the Foundation for Sustainable Development, informs her work.
 Naidu founded and is currently building Empact, a community and studio practice where she continues to explore empathy.

 For commissions and collaborations, please contact via rubini[at]rubininaidu.com or +1 248 231 8247.